zakopz/LVQ_Database/README.md

 In case you publish any results based on the use of this database, please cite the following papers:

+- **Khan, Z. A., Beghdadi, A., Kaaniche, M., Cheikh, F. A., & Gharbi, O. (2022).
+End-to-End Blind Quality Assessment for Laparoscopic Videos using Neural Networks. arXiv preprint arXiv:2202.04517.**
 - **Khan, Z.A., Beghdadi, A., Cheikh, F.A., Kaaniche, M., Pelanis, E., Palomar, R., Fretland, Å.A., Edwin, B. and Elle, O.J., 2020, March.
 Towards a video quality assessment based framework for enhancement of laparoscopic videos.
 In Medical Imaging 2020: Image Perception, Observer Performance, and Technology Assessment (Vol. 11316, p.
 113160P).
 International Society for Optics and Photonics.**
 - **Khan, Z.A., Beghdadi, A., Kaaniche, M. and Cheikh, F.A., 2020, October.
 Residual networks based distortion classification and ranking for laparoscopic image quality assessment.
 In 2020 IEEE International Conference on Image Processing (ICIP) (pp. 176-180).
 IEEE.**